ProjectMoon/eve2/README.md

 * Objects have no delegation relationship with one another (as in JavaScript); this reduces confusion and mistakes when dealing with references.
-* Eve runs on the Java Virtual Machine, so integration with Java code is possible.
+* Eve runs on the Java Virtual Machine, and integration with Java code is possible.

 For more information about prototypal OOP programming, see the Wikipedia